OlianasD/BenchmarkE2EWebTesting/mantisbt/README.md

 # Installation instructions (only for MantisBT 2.25.4)

-To finalize the installation of MantisBT 2.25.4, go to http://localhost:8989/admin/install.php and perform the following steps:
+To finalize the installation of MantisBT 2.25.4, au automated installer is provided in `tests.Installer`.
+If the automated installation fails, go to http://localhost:8989/admin/install.php and perform the following steps:

 1. Fill the form **Installation options** with the following values: